-Berkeley fire spokesman Avery Webb said the cause of the 3 a.m. fire last Friday is still under investigation, but it looks like an electrical problem ¿with some equipment under the porch may have started the fire.
+Berkeley fire spokesman Avery Webb said the cause of the 3 a.m. fire March 8 is still under investigation, but it looks like an electrical problem with the possibility that some equipment under the porch may have started the fire.

 In a note to customers on the Chez Panisse website, Waters said she is still trying to figure out exactly when parts of the restaurant will reopen.